wcartwright1994/stock-analysis/README.md

 # stock-analysis
-Performing analysis on green energy companies to help Steve advise his parents' portfolio
+Performing analysis on green energy companies to help Steve advise his parents' portfolio.

 **Overview of the Project**